NEWS FOR POLISH AMERICANS IN ENGLISH

 1894.
 Birth of Tadeusz Sendzimir, engineer and inventor with 120 patents in mining and metalwork.
 His name has been given to revolutionary methods of processing steel and metals used in every industrialized nation of the world.

 1410.
-Polish victory over the Teutonic Knights at Grunwald.
+Battle of Grunwald.
 Lithuanian-Polish forces defeated the Teutonic Knights at the Battle of Tannenberg, Prussia, thereby halting the Knights’ eastward expansion along the Baltic and hastening their decline.
 Vytautas and Jogaila with hired mercenaries from Belarus along with Tartars and Czechs defeated the Teutonic Knights between Grunvald (Zalgiriai) and Tannenberg southeast of Malburg.
 Grand Master Ulrich von Jungingen and many of his nobles were killed.
 The war officially ended with the Treaty of Thorn in which the Knights gave up Zemaitija to Vytautas.

 1871.
 Birth of famed Polish explorer and geographer Henry Arctowski.